vinceskahan/weewx-getting-started/README.md

 * weewx.conf configures weeWX itself
 * skin.conf configures a particular skin specifically

 For an initial installation from a pre-built package, the installation will prompt you with a few top-level questions needed to define your system.
 For other installation mechanisms you will have to hand-edit weewx.conf to match.
 You can also (re)configure your setup using the provided 'weectl' utility to add, delete, tune your system.
-Inotially simply running the defaults is recommended.
+Initially simply running the defaults is recommended.

 ### Generating a Weather Dashboard